johannesschweig/johannesschweig.github.io/README.md

 ## Deployment

 If you want to build the files necessary for github pages, run `deploy.sh` in the branch `vueapp`.
-It will build the project, copy the `index.html` to each routes folder to allow for routes with double slashes (e.g. johannesschweig.github.io/phoenix/) and force push the changes to main.

 ## Credits